 1. Set oven to 350 degrees.
 In small bowl, combine flour, chai spice, baking soda, and salt.
 Set aside.

 2. Place remaining ingredients in large bowl and beat together with mixer on medium-low speed until just blended.
+(Batter will be lumpy.)

 3. Add flour mixture.
 Beat until just blended.